LinkedIn: Identify the best prospects with Spotlight filters

 Use Boolean search

-If you've never heard of LinkedIn's Boolean search , head here.
-It's actually a search technique that involves combining keywords with Boolean operators to expand or narrow your searches .
+If you have never heard of the Boolean research of LinkedIn , go here.
+It is in fact a research technique of combining keywords with Boolean operators to extend or restrict your research .

 Do not worry !
 Boolean operators are just words.
 Examples of these include “AND”, “OR” or “NOT”.